pharmaledgerassoc/helm-charts/charts/couchdb/README.md

 uuidgen
 ```

 - adminPassword and readerPassword
-  these are the passwords for the admin and reader users.
+  These are the passwords for the admin and reader users.
 You can set them to any value you want but is recommended to use a strong password.

+  **The helm chart will create a secret on kubernetes with these values and use them to connect to the database.
+The MAHs must use an internal management system to manage this secrets.**

 ### 3. Install the chart